 More than 25,000 people have learned about snake behavior and how to live with them through our local presentations and events.

 Our Board of Directors

 Advocates for Snake Preservation is a volunteer-powered organization with a board that works closely with the Executive Director.
-We meet (remotely) at least six times per year to discuss all matters pertaining to the operations and programs of ASP.
-Meetings usually last 60-90 minutes.
+We meet (remotely) at least four times per year to discuss all matters pertaining to the operations and programs of ASP.
+Meetings usually last 1.5-2 hours.
 In addition to meeting attendance, you’ll be tasked with projects in between meetings related to your interests and expertise.
 We’re looking to expand our programs, especially Living With Snakes, and need an active and engaged board to move forward.